markjivko/rpg/readme.txt

 = [0.1.2] 2020-09-01 =
 * Enhancements
   * The robots are alive!
 They can now create and upgrade buildings, assign workers and perform research activities
-  * Added the *Dashboard* where you can check your transactions, active users, total users, online users and revenue
+  * Added the *Dashboard* where you can check your transactions, active players, total players, online players and revenue
 * Bug Fixes
   * Fixed timelapse update procedure warning
 * Additional changes